Eagle Meaning and Symbolism

 what's my spirit animal quiz?

-But as much as you are daring, you are equally grounded and benign in thinking of others and providing solutions to their problems.
+But as much as you are daring, you are equally grounded and benignant in thinking of others and providing solutions to their problems.

 You have divine wisdom, insight and you follow an enlightened path.